judge0/compilers/README.md

 You should also install your favorite compiler inside `/usr/local/` folder.
 For example `gcc v6.3.0` is installed inside `/usr/local/gcc-6.3.0` folder.

 Please note that when you add new compiler or interpreter there is still some work that needs to be done for it to be usable on [**Judge0 API**](https://api.judge0.com), but adding it to Judge0 API Base image is the first step.
 After that read documentation of [Judge0 API](https://github.com/judge0/api) for the next steps.

+## Donate
+If you like Judge0, please consider making a [donation](https://www.paypal.me/hermanzdosilovic) to support this project.